If the primary master fails, log replication stops. Use the

 After you activate the standby, it becomes the active or primary master for your Greenplum Database array.

-gpinitstandby on the active master host to configure a new standby master.
+gpinitstandby to configure a new standby master at a later time.
+Run

 Parent topic: Enabling High Availability and Data Consistency Features